 - Attend house meetings on a regular basis

-Drug rehab doesn’t work within a matter of days, weeks or even months.
+Drug rehab doesn’t make someone sober and healthy within a matter of days, weeks or even months.
 Recovering from the causes and effects of addiction is a process that may take the rest of your life.
 If you have a strong support network to help you through this process, you can look forward to a journey that offers deep rewards as well as challenges.

-If you’d like more information on the drug rehabilitation process or to learn more about our offerings here at The Canyon, contact us today.
+If you’d like more information on the drug rehabilitation process or to learn more about our offerings here at The Canyon, please call us at our toll-free helpline today.
+Our caring admissions coordinators want to help you start your journey to wellness.
 We are here 24 hours a day to take your call.
+Please call now.